saitokouna/nlohmann_json/docs/mkdocs/docs/api/basic_json/error_handler_t.md

 :   replace invalid UTF-8 sequences with U+FFFD (� REPLACEMENT CHARACTER)

 ignore
-:   ignore invalid UTF-8 sequences
+:   ignore invalid UTF-8 sequences; these bytes are skipped and not copied to the output

 keep
 :   keep invalid UTF-8 sequences; all bytes are copied to the output unchanged